 So what’s the closest a normal person can get to that kind of location freedom?
-The amazing art of Travel Hacking!
-This is a unique hobby of accumulating massive amounts of miles and points that allow you to travel essentially for free.
+The amazing art of Travel Hacking given by Live Your Aloha!
+This is a unique hobby of accumulating massive amounts of miles and points that allow you to travel essentially for free with lots of fun.

 It’s nothing like your uncle Bill who has built up 50,000 Amex points over ten years.
 Oh no, this is how to build a storage of millions of points over the course of a single year and traveling your heart out.

 The reason I feel that I’ve successfully completed this goal is because of a few things – I’ve accumulated roughly 200,000 points over the last year, took a weekend trip that would have cost $1,000 for only $100 with my girlfriend and have begun to write for a friends site (10xtravel.com) on this very subject.
 Needless to say, I’ve got this down.